ulimuli/Python-Cultivation/README.md

 Cultivate – Train and grow stronger in the path of cultivation.

 Simple Combat- Fight against 1 of 5 enemys and try to win with a higher combat power

+Increase the size of your Qi, increase its Quality, build a core, increase the size of your nascent soul, expand your own domain and finally reach the connection with the dao